bywatersolutions/koha-plugin-message-bee/README.md

 This plugin enables Koha to forward message data to Unqiue's MessageBee service for processing and sending.

+NOTE: This plugin requires the patches for Koha community bug 29100

 # Downloading

 From the [release page](https://github.com/bywatersolutions/koha-plugin-email-footer/releases) you can download the latest release in `kpz` format.